Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Start a vote to skip the current song using `/skip`.

-A game of KMQ can be ended by typing `/end`, and a winner will be announced.
+`/end` a game of KMQ and the bot will announce a winner.

 See the latest updates to KMQ with `/news`.

+To reset all options, use `/reset`.

+Learn more about the bot's commands with `/help`.

 We update our songs frequently!
 Expect to see songs on the bot the same day they release on YouTube!